varunkumardev/amitmerchant1990.github.io/_posts/2019-6-30-reusable-snippets-live-templates-phpstrom.md

 ---
 layout: post
-title: Reusable code snippets using Live Templates in PHPStrom
+title: Reusable code snippets using Live Templates in PHPStorm
 categories: [Miscellaneous]
 ---

 Let's just admit this.
-If you're a developer who works with PHP and you haven't heard about [PHPStrom](https://www.jetbrains.com/phpstorm/), you're assumed to be living in the rocks.
-Because PHPStrom is the best PHP IDE exist right now IMHO.
+If you're a developer who works with PHP and you haven't heard about [PHPStorm](https://www.jetbrains.com/phpstorm/), you're assumed to be living in the rocks.
+Because PHPStorm is the best PHP IDE exist right now IMHO.
 The tagline on the homepage of it reads as __"The lightening-smart IDE for PHP"__ and it's really true.
 It has got all the features you'd need in order to become a fluent PHP programmer.

-I'm going to talk about one such feature of PHPStrom which I think is underutilized by developers.
+I'm going to talk about one such feature of PHPStorm which I think is underutilized by developers.
 I'm talking about **Live Templates**.
 Often time comes, when you'd want some small bits of called which you need on a frequent basis while working on your project.
 I call them snippets.
 Well, live templates is the exact same feature which would fulfil this need.
 Let's talk about it in detail.

 ## Live Templates